-Cue The Rain: It starts raining soon after lightning strikes the time machine and Marty is left stranded in the past again.
-Justified, of course, in that this is the same storm that played a role in sending Marty back to the future in the first film, and there were all sorts of signs of a storm brewing the whole time anyway.
+Cue the Rain: It starts raining soon after lightning strikes the time machine and Marty is left stranded in the past again.
+Justified, of course, because this is the same storm that played a role in sending Marty back to the future in the first film, and there were all sorts of signs of a storm brewing the whole time anyway.

 Young Biff: Why don't you make like a tree and get out of here?
 Old Biff: (smack) IT'S "LEAVE", YOU IDIOT!
 Make like a tree and LEAVE!
 You sound like a damned FOOL when you say it wrong!

 Dramatic Irony: In alternate 1985, it is established that Lorraine ends up marrying the obscenely rich Biff.
 Earlier in 1955, when Biff torments Lorraine, she responds, "Biff Tannen, I wouldn't be your girl even if—even if you had a million dollars!"

 Drunk with Power: The first film established Biff as a petty schoolyard bully who would continue to be so in his adult life in one timeline, or would become relatively harmless if a little sneaky in a better timeline.
 This film reveals how Biff would become an absolute monster if he had access to real wealth and power, even happily committing murder and getting away with it.

 Exact Eavesdropping: Marty and Doc have the misfortune of being stalked and heard by Biff during their argument about time travel for profit.